Tom Harris is injured in a high school football game and ends up in the hospital.

 “I’m good to go, I have over thirty bucks in my wallet.”

 “Okay.
-The cab’s probably going to be there sooner than if I call an ambulance now.
+The cab’s probably going to be there sooner than if I phoned for an ambulance now.
 Be sure to tell the cab driver to take you to the emergency entrance.
-Going east it’s the next signal right after La Casa Via.”
+Going east it’s the next signal right after La Casa Via.
+La Casa Via is the main road to the entrance of the hospital.”

 “Okay Mom, I’ll do that.”

 “Call my cellphone as soon as you see the hospital.
-That way I’ll be waiting for you at the emergency entrance.”
+I’ll be waiting for you at the emergency entrance.”

 “Okay.
 I’ll call your cell as soon as we’re close.
 See you in a few.
 Love you, Mom.”